 0.8 National Strength and Conditioning Association CEUs (eight contact hours)

 Click Here to Sign-up (Regular)

 Click Here to Sign-up (Students)

 We’re really excited about this event, and would love to have you join us!
-However, space is limited and each seminar we’ve hosted in the past has sold out quickly, so don’t delay on signing up!
+However, space is limited and most seminars we’ve hosted in the past have sold out quickly, so don’t delay on signing up!

 If you have additional questions, please direct them to firstname.lastname@example.org.
 Looking forward to seeing you there!

 PS - If you're looking for hotel information, The Extended Stay America in Marlborough, MA offers our clients a heavily discounted nightly rate of just under $65.00.
 Just mention "Cressey" during the booking process in order to secure the discount.
 Their booking phone number is 508-490-9911.